Dr. Sharon Bode

 Academic advising is every student’s best source of information about academic programs, procedures and sequence of taking courses at the University of Houston.
 Academic advising services are a vital aspect of the university's active commitment to student's academic success.
 Thus, the university expects all students to participate in the academic advising process throughout their careers at the University of Houston.

 Requirements for Declaring a Major: The minimum GPA required to declare a major in Human Nutrition and Foods is 2.30.
-Students wishing to gain admittance to the CADE Accredited Track must also complete six hours of natural science and at least nine hours of nutrition coursework with a cumulative GPA of 3.00 in these fifteen hours.
+Students wishing to gain admittance to the ACEND Accredited Track or the Nutritional Sciences Track must also be Junior standing with a cumulative GPA of 3.00.

 For a list of academic advisors, please visit the HHP Undergraduate Advising Center.